Waifu/RealmRPC/README.md

 # RealmRPC

-A Discord Rich Presence application for Realm of the Mad God.
+A simple Discord Rich Presence application for Realm of the Mad God that automatically updates information, such as the current dungeon and character stats, to be displayed on your discord profile.

 ## Installation